 Now you have strips of stretchy fabric for all kinds of projects, not just face masks.

-Keep in mind, all fabrics are different and have different textures, stretch and thickness.
-Use your own judgement when choosing material for your ties.
+Keep in mind, all fabrics are different and have different textures, stretch, and thickness.
+Use your own judgment when choosing material for your ties.
 I am sure I haven’t covered all the possibilities.
 Please share your ideas.

 You may be interested in these other face mask posts: